 Mushrooms are available abundantly during rainy season in the forests and also in remote villages.
 These mushrooms are called Khukhdi or Chhatu in local language and given different names depending on where it is grown.
 When in season, mushrooms are dried and stored, and is used in dry form without spices or with spicy curries.

-Another ingredient common in this cuisine is Rugda.
+Another ingredient common in this cuisine is Rugra.
 It is naturally grown and is a seasonal vegetable available only at the beginning of the monsoon season.
 These are small round balls with hard shell and soft inside.
 It is cooked into a curry with spices and lots of onion, and is considered a delicacy.
-Here is a picture of rugda and the curry.
+Here is a link to rugra curry.

 Some of the common food from this state are Litti Chokha, variety of rice and roties, pitha, dhusk and maad jhor are a few to name.
 Dhuska is a just like poori, deep fried in oil but is made of rice and lentils.
 Rice and lentils are soaked, ground into paste and the batter is poured into the oil and deep fried.
 It is served with a curry.
 Check out the recipe here and Vaishali also has a recipe on her blog.